21312Julio/portfolio_website_CA_FEWD/README.md

 Common interests include gaming and binging movies.
 * Both didn't report any problems with the website navigation.
 * During low-fidelity prototype phase, I had decided to go with a more black & white palette, but the first user didn't feel comfortable with the lacking of colors in the website.
 So I changed to include the gradient that blended easily into the design and made it more impactful.
+* The first person also reported that they didn't feel like the font I used first matched the website, so I changed it from **Amatic** SC to **Courier Prime**.
 * The second person reported an error in the contact me form, where the fields weren't required to have text in order to send a message, so I had to fix that.
 * Both reported problems opening the website in mobile applications.

+### References

+#### Scrollbar customize
+* Online Tutorials (2020).
+'Creative Page Scroll Progress Bar | CSS3 & Vanilla Javascript'.
+Available at: https://www.youtube.com/watch?v=qYFkQa0Bbq0

+### Creating contact form with Netlify
+* Traversy Media (2019).
+'Simple Contact Form Submission With Netlify'.
+Available at: https://www.youtube.com/watch?v=6ElQ689HRcY

+### Creating download button for CV
+* W3 Schools.
+'HTML <a> download Attribute'.
+Available at: https://www.w3schools.com/tags/att_a_download.asp

+### Changing cursor when hover over buttons
+* Tutorial Republic.
+'How to Change the Cursor into a Hand Pointer on Hover using CSS'.
+Available at: https://www.tutorialrepublic.com/faq/how-to-change-the-cursor-into-a-hand-pointer-on-hover-using-css.php

+### Embed Spotify playlist into HTML code
+* Spotify.
+'Embed'.
+Available at: https://developer.spotify.com/documentation/widgets/generate/embed/